Call4Cloud | MMP-C | Autopilot | Device Preparation

 Let’s continue our story because I am not a local admin!
 So I needed to cancel the UAC prompt.
 After canceling the UAC prompt, the Office setup told me that administrative privileges are required to continue the setup

-That’s weird…… It needs to have administrative permission to install the app but the permissions to do so are missing.
+That’s weird…… Administrative permission is needed to install the app, but permissions to do so are missing.

 I guess I first need to explain why we got the UAC prompt before moving on to the Winget part.
 I downloaded the sigcheck tool and I specified the exe file that was downloaded.